 More info on the Wikipedia Page

-Inside the Carmo Church
+Ruins of the Carmo Church

 Upon entering, you first discover the nave of the church.
 The roof has been left open in memory of the earthquake.
-Some of the arches were repaired.

 It is quite an emotional place for the symbol it has become.